tsherif/space-shooter.c/ARCHITECTURE.md

 };
 ```

-This defines a sequence that once started waits 1s, triggers the `EVENTS_DISPLAY` event, which lasts 2s, then triggers the `EVENTS_FADE` events, which lasts for 2.5s.
+This defines a sequence that once started waits 1s, triggers the `EVENTS_DISPLAY` event, which lasts 2s, then triggers the `EVENTS_FADE` event, which lasts for 2.5s.
 Sequences can be made to loop by setting the `loop` member.
 A sequence similar to the following, for example, is used to flash text on the screen.

 ```c
 Events_Sequence loopingSequence = {